New cw-expansive homeomorphisms of surfaces: Introduction

-All the examples mentioned in the previous paragraph have finitely many fixed points.
-In \S\ref{secPartPert} we will show that there are cw-expansive homeomorphisms of compact surfaces admitting infinitely many fixed points and without wandering points.
-In particular these homeomorphisms are not $m$-expansive for any $m\geq1$.
+In particular these homeomorphisms are not $m$\hyph expansive for any $m\geq1$.
 We recall that $x\in M$ is \emph{wandering} for $f\colon M\to M$ if there is an open set $U$ such that $U\cap f^n(U)=\varnothing$ for all $n\neq 0$.
 For the construction of such examples we start with an Anosov diffeomorphism on the 2-torus.
 Then we perform a suitable $C^0$-perturbation to obtain infinitely many fixed points.
-Finally, we consider a quotient that gives a cw-expansive homeomorphism, which we already know that is defined on a 2-torus again.
+Finally, we consider a quotient that gives a cw\hyph expansive homeomorphism, which we already know that is defined on a 2-torus again.
 The hard part, for our purposes, is to perform the perturbation in such a way that: 1) it adds no wandering point and 2) the (infinitely many) fixed points are not identified in the quotient, that is, there must be no continuum with small iterates containing any pair of the fixed points.
 We will consider area preserving perturbations to ensure 1).

-In \S\ref{secCwSh} we develop some general results concerning (not necessarily monotone) quotients of cw-expansive homeomorphisms.
-We also consider quotients of homeomorphisms with the shadowing property.
-These results are applied to prove that the 2-sphere admits a cw-expansive homeomorphism with the shadowing property.
-As a consequence we see that some statements of \cite{Lee} could not be correct.